Nexmo/station/_documentation/en/messages/concepts/whatsapp.md

 # Understanding WhatsApp messaging

 > **IMPORTANT:** Please note WhatsApp will deprecate the "fallback" locale method when sending template messages on January 1st 2020.
 Please ensure that you are using the "deterministic" option in your requests.
+Starting April 8, 2020, messages will fail with a 1020 error in your message status webhook if you are not using the deterministic policy.

 WhatsApp Business Solution messages can only be sent by businesses that have been approved by WhatsApp.
 This business profile will also have a green verified label to indicate that it is a legitimate business.